Energy-Efficient Resource Allocation for PA Distortion-Aware M-MIMO OFDM System: EE Optimization Algorithm

-We call this Distortion-aware Energy Efficient Power allocation (\textbf{DEEP}).
+We call this Distortion-aware Energy Efficient Power allocation ({DEEP}).
 Next, we optimize $M$ for a fixed $\boldsymbol{p}$ solving

-which we call Distortion-aware Energy efficient Antenna aLlocation (\textbf{DEAL}).
+which we call Distortion-aware Energy efficient Antenna aLlocation ({DEAL}).

 Observe that \eqref{eq: datarate2} is non-convex.
-Therefore, we decouple the first sub-problem in \eqref{eq:optprob1} (\textbf{DEEP}) further using an alternating optimization framework, as will be discussed in Sec. \ref{subsec:opt_P_omega}.
+Therefore, we decouple the first sub-problem in \eqref{eq:optprob1} further using an AO framework, which is discussed in Sec. \ref{subsec:opt_P_omega}.
 In this framework, we first solve the distortion-aware total power allocation problem, followed by the distribution of the fixed allocated power among the UEs.
 Utilizing the properties of the EE function, we prove that bisection with function-specific starting point search can be employed to find the maximum of the distortion-aware total power allocation problem.
 On the other hand, although the power distribution among UEs is a multi-variable optimization problem, it appears to be concave, and the solution exhibits a water-filling structure.

-Exploiting the structure of EE function with respect to the relaxed $M$, i.e., sub-problem \eqref{eq:optprob2} (\textbf{DEAL}), we show in Sec. \ref{subsec:opt_M} that its derivative with respect to $M$ is continuous and has a unique root, which is efficiently found via a bisection-based root finding method with function-specific starting point search.
+Exploiting the structure of EE function with respect to the relaxed $M$, i.e., sub-problem \eqref{eq:optprob2}, we show in Sec. \ref{subsec:opt_M} that its derivative with respect to $M$ is continuous and has a unique root, which is efficiently found via a bisection-based root finding method with function-specific starting point search.
 Thus, we avoid an extra step of employing SCA, otherwise required with Dinkelbach's framework, guarantee convergence to a stationary point, and achieve optimal performance at significantly reduced computational cost.